The SegTraQ (SegTraQ) class#

 points_cell_id_key (str, default="cell_id") – Column in the points table linking each transcript/spot to a cell.

-points_background_id (str or int, default="UNASSIGNED") – Identifier for transcripts not assigned to any cell (background).
+points_background_id (str or int or None, default="UNASSIGNED") – Identifier for transcripts not assigned to any cell (background).

 points_x_key (str, default="x") – Column for the x-coordinate of each transcript/spot.